Maybe you want to replace your 9-5 with your blogging income.

 Do not expect to just set up a blog and start making money.
 It will take time.
 So, I advise that you learn to enjoy the act of blogging.
 If you’re blogging solely to make money, then you’ll find it a lot harder to keep at it and do the kind of work that it takes to build a successful, money-making blog.

 Before I wrap things up, let’s take a look at some of the basic questions people have about making money with their blog.

-Can you make money with your blog?
+Can you make $1,000 a month with your blog?

 How soon can you start making money from your blog?

 That depends on a variety of factors such as:

 - How long can you spend on growing your blog per week?

 - How familiar are you with different monetization methods and ways to build your email list?

 - How committed are you?

 Based on how you answer these questions, you may start making some profit as early as 3-6 months, or longer.